 "I've been at other hospitals where there are so many rotating teams coming in and out of the patient's room and you have to keep telling your child's story over and over," she says.
 "But at Children's, the urology team members were the only ones involved in his pre-op, surgery and post-op care, and they were all familiar with Jon's needs."

 Jon and his mom flew home just four days after surgery, and he was back with his friends at school just three weeks later.
-By late April, he was back playing soccer with his team and enjoyed playing all summer long.
+By late April, he was playing soccer again with his team and enjoyed playing all summer long.

 Dr. Peters and the urology team at Children's Health are still closely following his progress, and he’s doing very well.